yusufcan-07/yusufcan-07/README.md

 # Hi, I'm Yusuf

-- I am currently studying on Computer Engineering as a senior student.
+- I am currently studying Computer Engineering as a senior student.
+I would like to see myself as a backend developer in the future.
-- I can design mobile apps with Flutter and now I am learning React to develop web apps and backend with Java.
+- I can design mobile apps with Flutter, and I also have a dense desire to learn blockchain.

 ## 📬 Connect with me: